0

 To Rest Is to Reflect

 I heard a statistic about a group of ninety-plus-year-old people that astounded me so much that what they said drives my philosophy of work, productivity, and spreading God’s fame.
-The question posed to them was, “What would they do differently if they could live their lives again?”
+The question posed to them was, “What would you do differently if you could live your lives over?”
 Out of the scores of folks surveyed, there were three top answers.
-I’m unaware of the priority of order, but these were their three responses.
+I’m unaware of the priority of the order, but here are their responses.

-• If I had to live my life over again, I would take more risks.
+• If I could live my life over again, I would take more risks.

-• If I had to live my life over again, I would do things of value.
+• If I could live my life over again, I would do things of value.

-Their last point is that reflection is one of the main strategies of the restful soul.
+Their last point about reflection is one of the most essential strategies for the restful soul.
 Our society seems opposed to the notion of reflective thinking.
 We live too frenetically.
 The pace of life moves at the speed of the internet.
 We have reduced our correspondence to tweets, blurbs, and quotes.
-Stopping, thinking, and reflecting are becoming anomalies in our fast-paced culture (James 1:19).
-We have too much to do to slow down and carefully contemplate our actions.
-Reflection is not valued, partly because we do not know how to do it and refuse to take the time to think about it.
+Stopping, thinking, and reflecting are anomalies in our fast-paced culture (James 1:19).
+We have too much to do to slow down and contemplate our actions.
+Reflection is not valued because we do not know how to do it and refuse to take the time to think about it.

 The Thinker